-Whooping cough has been going around the county for months now.
+Whooping cough is still going around .
 Call us if your child has a persistent cough lasting more than 2-3 weeks.

 Studies consistently show that parents often under-dose or overdose their kids’ liquid medications, especially when using a teaspoon or tablespoon from the kitchen.
 The dose on the bottle should be in “ml” (milliliters) and the prescription should come with a dropper or syringe to measure out the correct amount.
 If you didn't get something to measure out the exact dose, ask at the pharmacy for one.

 Co-sleeping Risk: Over a recent 10 month period in Texas, there were 164 infant deaths.
 This can result from a parent rolling over during sleep, a baby being over-heated, or suffocation in soft bedding.
 Young infants should preferably sleep in their own crib which can be right next to your bed.
 For nursing newborns try placing a T-shirt or pajama top you've been wearing next to baby but away from the face; your scent on the clothing may help them sleep.
 Swaddling them to limit arm movement from the startle reflex often helps as well.